SI JOINT PAIN SYMPTOMS – WHAT TO LOOK FOR

 Although it may be difficult for you to identify the exact source of your pain, your doctor can perform simple tests to help determine the cause of your low back problems.
 Since SI joint pain symptoms often mimic the symptoms associated with other spine conditions, knowing what to look for is crucial.
 As is the case with most types of pain, not every patient feels it in the same way.
 However, most patients ultimately diagnosed with SI joint dysfunction typically experience one or a combination of the following SI joint pain symptoms:

 The ability of the sacroiliac joint to cause low back pain is well-documented.
-In fact, multiple clinical studies, spanning decades, indicate that a problem with the SI joint is to blame for the incidence of low back pain in 13% – 30% of patients.
-Additionally, the sacroiliac joint is the cause of low back pain in three of every 10 patients who have previously undergone lumbar fusion surgery.3
+In fact, multiple clinical studies, spanning decades, indicate that a problem with the SI joint is to blame for the incidence of low back pain in about 20% of patients.
+Additionally, the sacroiliac joint is the cause of low back pain in about three of every 10 patients who have previously undergone lumbar fusion surgery.2,3

 This pain is usually a dull ache on one side of your lower back and may extend or radiate down into the thigh or groin on the affected side.

 Back pain while climbing stairs is a frequently described symptom in people who are suffering from SI joint pain.
 Other related activities that may elicit a similar pain response may include climbing hills, vacuuming and other activities that require your pelvis to twist.

 Pain When Sitting:

 This SI joint pain symptom is often experienced as an ache on one side that causes you to sit on one buttock to relieve the pain occurring on the other side.
 The pain may intensify with prolonged periods of sitting.
 The same pain often occurs for people with SI joint dysfunction when trying to lie down on the painful side.